0 / 0

 Rule to prevent unauthorized users from accessing data in data assets that have been tagged as confidential

-10. For Condition 1, select the following options.
+9. For When does this rule apply?, select the following options.

 1. Select Tag.